theNewDynamic/oregonsadventurecoast.com/content/event/annual-charleston-crab-feed.md

 ---
 ![Annual Charleston Crab Feed Logo](/img/crab-feed-logo-2025.jpg)

-Join your friends from **Oregon's Adventure Coast: Coos Bay, North Bend & Charleston** for a feast of delicious Dungeness Crab at the **40th Annual Charleston Crab Feed**!
+Join your friends from **the Charleston Merchants Association and the Charleston Visitor Center** for a feast of delicious Dungeness Crab at the **41st Annual Charleston Crab Feed**!

 **At the Oregon Institute of Marine Biology (OIMB) on Boat Basin Road from 11am to 3pm,** 63466 Boat Basin Road, Charleston, OR 97420 - across from the Charleston Marine Life Center in the Marina Complex.